unknownbrian008/unknownbrian008/README.md

 </div>

 ### Glad to see you here!

-**I’m a full-stack developer who has turned years of freelancing into a full-time career.
+I’m a full-stack developer who has turned years of freelancing into a full-time career.

 Being a full-stack allows me to not only develop client-facing apps and websites but also develop it with cutting edge backend support.

 I specialize in building robust backends that do all the heavy lifting for your app or website.
 I love designing systems that are light yet powerful, distributed yet synchronized and beautiful yet effective.

-I also frequently blog about the world behind the screen which involves system designs, databases, security, servers, optimisation and also promising technologies like Blockchain and PWAs.**
+Im also frequently blog about the world behind the screen which involves system designs, databases, security, servers, optimisation and also promising technologies like Blockchain and PWAs.
 <br/>

 <div align="center">